 What Is a Certified Financial Planner?

 The CFP Board outlines the requirements for becoming a CFP and is responsible for administering the CFP exam.
-At a minimum, candidates must have at least a bachelor's degree and three years of relevant full-time financial planning experience.
-The CFP exam is administered six times per year and involves an exhaustive test covering a wide range of financial planning topics.
+At a minimum, candidates must have a bachelor's degree and three years of relevant full-time financial planning experience.
+The CFP exam is administered six times per year and covers a wide range of financial planning topics.

 Individual Certified Financial Planners may use different strategies to help their clients, but generally, their services and skills may cover: